kitajchuk/node-squarespace-server/README.md

 - Make sure you use the `"sandbox": true` setting in your template.conf if using an account in trial mode.
 - When in doubt, bust your local cache with `sqs buster` and try again.
 - If all else fails, [open an issue](https://github.com/kitajchuk/node-squarespace-server/issues/new) and lets get to the bottom of it.

-### Middleware
-This uses the [node-squarespace-middleware](https://github.com/kitajchuk/node-squarespace-middleware) to interface with your Squarespace site.